swannodette/swannodette.github.com/_posts/2015-01-02-the-essence-of-clojurescript-redux.md

 ```

 It will be take a while the first time as we compile the standard
 library.
-It should be very fast fast to start on subsequent runs.
+It should be very fast to start on subsequent runs.

 Once we have a REPL up and running let's import something and try it: